FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 6. Build the API docs

-- run `bin/composer cleandocs` if you want to make sure that you're building from scratch
+- run `composer cleandocs` if you want to make sure that you're building from scratch

+    (Notice: this runs composer in the host, not the container.
+It's going to clean up some directories that would not be mounted in the container.
+So you should make sure that you've got some reasonable version of composer installed in your host environment.)

 - run `bin/phpdoc` to build the docs into the `docs/` directory

   See also: [Run a Local Docs Server](#run-a-local-docs-server)